Check out the local businesses around town that celebrate Earth Day all year long

 Greatful Gardens is a proud partner of Reno’s own RootEd.
 Ever heard of ‘em?
-They’re a local non-profit that serves the community by building greenhouses for local schools, homeless shelters, community gardens and other non-profits.
+They’re a local non-profit that serves the community by building greenhouses for local schools, homeless shelters, community gardens, and other non-profits.
 They’re really working hard and getting their hands dirty teaching young minds about how they can make a difference in our community by participating in earth-friendly practices.

 Pignic and Noble Pie

-Notice less straws available around town?
+Notice fewer straws available around town?
 Pignic and Noble Pie spearheaded that initiative here in Reno.
 They were the first to use paper straws instead of plastic, which is a simple but brilliant solution to a huge problem.